deltaleap/cq/README.md

     queue_pop(&q, d);
 ```

-The size queue is determined at compile time, using the following macros:
+The size queue is determined at compile time, using the following macros in a `config.h` file:
 ```c
 #define CQ_MSG_LEN 8
 #define CQ_QUEUE_LEN 10